FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Room.md

 _!> Mid-Side option is only available with the Ultimate license of SPAT Revolution_.

 Similarly, if you are working with two-channel signals already encoded as MS format stereo, you can mix in an MS room.
 The outputs of MS rooms need to be decoded or transcoded into a suitable stereo format for reproduction on a stereo system.

+## Room output parameters

+### Output list
+This panel list all the speaker used in the room (when set to channel based).
+It allows a quick access to the speaker arrangement editor and to the compute function.
+Each output has a "test" button that send the signal from the signal generator directly the routed speaker.
+The signal generator type and level are set in the _Preferences_ page.

+!> Be careful, the generator is post mute and post gain
+### Listener
+This panel give access to the listening point.
+We can change its position, using the _X_, _Y_, _Z_ parameters, and its rotations using _Yaw_, _Pitch_, _Roll_.
+### Protection Zone

+This panel control the behavior and size of the protection zone.
+By default it is set to a diameter of 4 meter.
+Please check out the section named "Understanding the 3D view" if you want more information about the protection zone.
+Note that the protection zone is attached to the listener position.

+### Scaling

+#### Distance

+This parameter scale all the distance automation (OSC, plugins data and snapshots) by a manual factor.

+#### Tracking

+This parameter change the scale of RTTrPM protocol data.

+### Background Image

+This panel allows you to import a background image in SPAT Revolution and to position it in the 3D view.